A plausible mechanism of muscle stabilization in stall conditions: Conclusions

 \section{Conclusions}

-We presented a mathematical model describing the passive mechanical response of tetanized muscle fibers, which is relevant for the analysis of experiments involving fast mechanical perturbations imposed on the state of isometric contractions.
-The observed overall homogeneity of such response was previously shown to be incompatible with the most basic theoretical modeling.
-In particular, it was previously concluded that not only the classical model of Huxley-Simmons \cite{HS71} but also its more recent generalizations \cite{CT_ROPP_2018}, require that all cross-bridges inside a half-sarcomere should be either in pre- or in post-power stroke states.
+We presented a mathematical model describing the passive mechanical response of tetanized muscle fibers.
+It is relevant for analyzing experiments involving fast mechanical perturbations imposed on the state of isometric contractions.
+The observed overall homogeneity of the \emph{macroscopic} response in these conditions was previously shown to contradict the \emph{microscopic} prediction of the classical HS model and its more recent generalizations \cite{CT_ROPP_2018}.
+According to this model the slope of the force--length curve should be negative and the cross-bridges inside single half-sarcomeres must be necessarily either all in pre- or all in post-power stroke states.

-The standard HS type model assumes that the bi-stable nature of myosin heads can be modeled by spin variables and that inside a single half-sarcomere, the myosin cross-bridges are arranged in parallel \cite{Irving02, Higushi_Nature2017}.
-This parallel structure is responsible for mean-field type interaction among different cross-bridges, which forces them to act synchronously.
-To compromise the coherent response of such parallel bundles, we had to move beyond the HS framework \cite{CAT_PRL} and introduce into the model the antiferromagnetic mechanical interactions between neighboring cross-bridges.
+The standard HS-type model assumes that the bi-stable nature of myosin heads can be modeled by spin variables and that inside a single half-sarcomere, the myosin cross-bridges are arranged in parallel \cite{Irving02, Higushi_Nature2017}.
+This parallel structure is responsible for mean-field-type interaction among different cross-bridges, which forces them to act synchronously.
+To compromise the coherent response of such parallel bundles, we proposed to move beyond the HS framework \cite{CAT_PRL} and introduce into the model the antiferromagnetic mechanical interactions between neighboring cross-bridges.
 We then studied the competition between these destabilizing short-range interactions and the stabilizing long-range interactions of HS.

-We showed that while an increase in the strength of the ferromagnetic short-range interactions ($\lambda_J>0$) would have the same effect as a decrease of temperature, leaving the overall qualitative behavior of HS unchanged, the presence of antiferromagnetic interactions ($\lambda_J<0$) drastically changes the qualitative behavior of the system.
-The main effect is that by tuning the parameter $\lambda_J<0$ one can introduce a new energy well corresponding the stall state and in this way stabilize the state of isometric contractions.
-At a fixed strength of long-range interactions (fixed $\lambda_f$), the phase diagram in $(\beta,\lambda_J)$ space, shows a line of second-order phase transition which expands the critical regime found in \cite{CAT_PRL} for the special case $\lambda_J=0$.
+We showed that while an increase in the strength of the ferromagnetic short-range interactions ($\lambda_J>0$) would have the same effect as a decrease in temperature, leaving the overall qualitative behavior of HS unchanged, the presence of antiferromagnetic interactions ($\lambda_J<0$) drastically changes the qualitative behavior of the system.
+The main effect is that by tuning the parameter $\lambda_J<0$, one can introduce a new energy well corresponding to the stall state and, in this way, stabilize the state of isometric contractions.
+At a fixed strength of long-range interactions (fixed $\lambda_f$), the phase diagram in $(\beta,\lambda_J)$ space shows a line of second-order phase transition which expands the critical regime found in \cite{CAT_PRL} at $\lambda_J=0$.